‘Love And Hip Hop’ Star Yandy Smith Revealed To Not Be Legally Married?

 No word yet on whether this will all be revealed in the coming episodes of Love and Hip Hop: New York, but it should be interesting to see if Mendeecees and Yandy actually go through with filing the requisite paperwork with the government this time around, and if it affects Mendeecees’ prison sentence at all.

-In a previous report by The Inquisitr, former Love and Hip Hop star Mendeecees Harris spoke extensively about his relationship with Yandy, and he revealed that everything was not what it seemed on the surface.
+In a previous report by the Inquisitr, former Love and Hip Hop star Mendeecees Harris spoke extensively about his relationship with Yandy, and he revealed that everything was not what it seemed on the surface.
 Certainly, too, we weren’t seeing everything about their relationship in extensive detail.
 Finally, he also revealed that he was upset about what everyone was doing in terms of keeping his children apart.

 “I received all your letters and all your emails.
 Even hear about it in here from loved ones that call people here.
 Yes I’m Disgusted.
 Didn’t ask nobody for anything.
 Just to keep my kids together like I always have.
 It’s sad that hatred and jealousy will destroy the love and strength I built between all of my children.
 All I will say is this is temporary.
 My children and my family will be back together sooner than y’all think.
 They will never forget the bond and love they have for each other even when separated.
 Never.
 But they will remember who kept them apart.”